 Preparing to major in Computer Science in New York

-Pathway student Tun Tun Aung, from Myanmar, tells us about pursuing a degree in Computer Science with Kings New York at Concordia College.
+Kings Premium Universities student, Tun Tun Aung, from Myanmar, tells us about pursuing a degree in Computer Science with Kings New York.

-What made you pursue a college degree in America?
+What made you want to pursue a college degree in America?

 I would say the reputation of US education and US degrees was the deciding factor.
 I also studied in the UK for 2 years and sometimes I feel like in the UK, unless you're studying at Oxford or Cambridge people in other places do not acknowledge your education.
 They just don't know about the smaller schools.